-This year was a great year for our program, our vision, and our reach to make an impact on "at risk" youth in four of our major inner cities across the nation.
-In the summer of 2016, our program was in the heart of the turmoil of disruption, crime, protesting, economic struggle and racism that broke out in our major cities.
-We took honor and leadership with the University of Maryland, the University of Michigan, and Northwestern University along with the U.S. Marines to address and get into the heartbeat of the issue of trust and respect in the cities of Baltimore, Chicago, Detroit, and Washington D.C.
+This year was a great year for our program, our vision, and our reach to make an impact on "at risk" youth in five of our major inner cities across the nation.
+In the summer of 2017, we took honor and leadership with 5 programs at Northwestern University, the University of Hawaii, the University of Maryland, the University of Michigan, and the United States Military Academy at West Point.
+Along with the U.S. Marines and U.S. Army to address and get into the heartbeat of the issue of trust and respect in the cities of the Bronx, Chicago, Detroit, Harlem, Honolulu, and Washington D.C.
 We have found a way to create trust and respect within the community, by the community with outstanding leadership and holistic support.
 It is a formula that we have perfected over the past decade that gets better with best practices and new challenges of different inner city cultures.
 We will use this formula to increase our programing to more of our inner cities and major universities in 2017.

-In 2016 our National Office secured a full time National Director of YIP to support the COO.
 We have put forth the foundation infrastructure to expand and grow along with a tremendous diverse Advisory Board of Directors that each contribute in vision, time, and support.
-We are positioned and will be led to go big and become better than we are to have the capacity and capability to reach and impact over 500 at risk boys in the upcoming year in 2017.
+We are positioned and will be led to go big and become better than we are to have the capacity and capability to reach and impact at risk boys in the upcoming year in 2018.

-Enclosed are the reports from each of our three programs in 2016 for your review, your support, and your awareness.
+Enclosed are the reports from each of our five programs in 2017 for your review, your support, and your awareness.
 You are part of our team and we are making impact where others cannot.
 We are doing it without government funding or support.
 It is the vision, it is the social responsibility from the community to the community to make change.